DilanCF/CMSC412_notes/lecture/Lecture15.md

 Must every segment of my process be resident @ exec time?
 * No
 * If we are executing in seg.1 and using memory in seg.
 2 at one time, we don't care about the rest of the segments
-  * ONly if we make refs. t th nuusd segments do we need them to be available
+  * ONly if we make refs. to those new segments do we need them to be available

-Our logical address space can become exceedongly large due to this
+Our logical address space can become exceedingly large due to this

-LImitations of segmentaiton: Segments are variable length
+LImitations of segmentation: Segments are variable length
 * must know it length

 Need to worry about mem management
 * Loading problem (1st fit, worst fit, etc.)

 How to avoid external fragmentation?
-* Unsuded space that is not contiguos
+* Unused space that is not contiguous
-* com up with structur that all borken spaces could be filled, then we could do so.
+* Come up with structure that all broken spaces could be filled, then we could do so.

 internal frag
 * Unused pace within allocated block